Edison Flores: Villarreal and return to Universitario

-On 31 August 2012, Flores was announced as the new signing for Villarreal's reserve team, Villarreal B. He played his first game for the club in a 1–0 victory against CF Badalona, and scored his first goal in a 1–1 tie against Levante B. In March 2014, Villareal announced that Flores would be transferred to Universitario.
+On 31 August 2012, Flores was announced as the new signing for Villarreal's reserve team, Villarreal B. He played his first game for the club in a 1–0 victory against CF Badalona, and scored his first goal in a 1–1 tie against Levante B. In March 2014, Villarreal announced that Flores would be transferred to Universitario.
 After his return, he played the 2014 Copa Libertadores group stage and finished the year with 3 goals in 22 matches.
 In the 2016 season, he was a key part of an offensive quartet that also included Andy Polo, Raúl Ruidíaz and Diego Guastavino, which won the 2016 Torneo Apertura, after a 0–1 away victory against Sporting Cristal.
 The game was won due to an overhead kick goal by Flores.

 Aalborg BK

 On 11 August 2016, Flores move to Danish-side Aalborg BK was confirmed.
 After interest from Belgian, Dutch and Spanish sides, Flores signed a 4-year deal.
 He made his debut on 15 August 2016, in a 2–1 home victory against Esbjerg fB.
 On 28 August 2016, he scored his first goal in the Danish Superliga, as he provided the equalizing goal in a 2–1-win against Aarhus Gymnastikforening.
 Flores played 18 league matches in his first season, scoring one goal, and also scored once in two matches in the Danish Cup, before his club was eliminated by Midtjylland in the quarter-finals.